What costs if any, other than rent, are payable by a tenant at the start of a lease?

 All jurisdictions no longer require payment of stamp duty on leases (unless a lease premium is payable).
 Registration fees are usually less than AUD200 but there can be further costs associated with ensuring the documents are in registrable form.
 For example, in South Australia, a survey lease plan, prepared by a surveyor, must be attached to the lease for registration.
 Mortgagee consent fees can range from AUD300 to AUD600 and head lessor consent fees can be several thousand dollars as they usually include lawyers’ fees.

 Most lease contracts contain a provision providing that all costs and rental charges, including taxes relating to the leased premises, are to be covered by the tenant.
-The tenant normally pays either a regular fixed amount or a provisional amount, subject to adjustment after the landlord supplies details of the costs and charges actually incurred.
+The tenant normally pays either a regular fixed amount or a provisional amount, subject to adjustment after the landlord provides the details of the costs and charges actually incurred.

-Under the Regional pop-up regulations, unless otherwise agreed in the pop-up lease, the taxes affecting the leased premises are assumed to be covered by the rent.
+Under the Regional “pop-up” regulations, unless otherwise agreed in the pop-up lease, the taxes affecting the leased premises are assumed to be covered by the rent.

 Each tenant pays a proportion of the service charge based on the size of their unit in relation to the total size of the leased building.
 Some expenses will be excluded from the service charge, such as the cost of the initial development of the building.